Joint Optimization of Multi-agent Memory System: Experiments

 \subsection{Ablation for Agents (RQ2)}

 To verify the necessity and contribution of the three core agents (Extraction Agent, Profile Agent, and Retrieval Agent), we designed targeted ablation experiments, with results presented in Table \ref{table: abla_agents}.
-First, the ``Base'' baseline (without memory agents) achieves the lowest performance across all context lengths, confirming the significance of memory systems for long-context personalized conversations.
+First, the ``Base'' baseline (without memory agents) achieves the lowest performance across all context lengths, confirming the significance of memory systems for long-horizon conversations.
 Second, removing any agent can lead to significant performance degradation, whether the Extraction Agent (``w/o Ex'') that builds factual fine-grained memories, the Profile Agent (``w/o Pr'') that captures core user preferences, or the Retrieval Agent (``w/o Re'') that searches for memories to answer queries.
-These results demonstrate that all three agents play complementary and unique roles in supporting the personalized memory system.
+These results demonstrate that all three agents play complementary and unique roles in supporting the memory system.
 Furthermore, the ``w/o train'' variants (full agent architecture with one agent left untrained) provide additional validation: untraining any single agent results in 2–8\% performance drops compared to CoMAM, highlighting that optimizing these agents is critical to building an effective memory system.
+We further analyze the sensitivity of the reward coefficients $\alpha$ and $\beta$ in Figure \ref{fig: sen_alpha_beta}, showing that the chosen settings ($\alpha=0.8$, $\beta=0.2$) enable the extraction agent to better preserve key information and the retrieval agent to effectively filter noise.